Alexis-moonshot/CodingLoverDev/README.md

 My genuine interest in building world class support teams and maintaining a high level of standards has led me to become successful in my role as a full-stack developer.<br />
 My goal has always been to exceed the expectations of both my emplyer as well as my customer.<br />
 Although the above is only a brief snapshot, this philosophy has served me welll in my professional career.<br />
-I am focused on Web Design, React, Vue.js, Angular, Solidity, Smart-contract, Blockchain-development, Mobile-app creation.
+I am focused on Web Design, React, React-native, Redux, Context, Vue.js, Vuex, Next.js, Vuex, Tailwind CSS, web3.js, Blockchain-development, creation.
 I am a Shopify certified partner and I am featured in the 21 web design lists in prestigiious rankings.<br />
 The design philosophy is centered around simplicity.
 I focus on highly customizable, fast and optimized websites, clean lines, white space, and solid colors to create an aesthetic that is both modern and timeless.<br />
 The websites are professionally designed to increase conversion rates and sales.<br />
-I encourage you to take alook at my github profile to see the type of results that you can expect when working with me.<br />
+I encourage you to take alook at my github profile and portfolio to see the type of results that you can expect when working with me.<br />
 Thank you.